stefanobianda/stefanobianda.github.io/_jobs/J96Schindler.md

 Head software development R&D of the most successful, most worldwide sold elevator of Schindler.

-Responsible for full cycle development of the elevator software solution, with teams distributed in Locarno, Ebikon and Stuttgart, and external partners (BBV - Lucerne)
+Responsible for full cycle development of the elevator software solution, around 30 engineer distributed in Locarno, Ebikon and Stuttgart, and external partners (BBV - Lucerne)

 Thanks to my great team, we are extending the capabilities of our product.
 We support different traction system, different doors type, double entrances, duplex system, 25 floors.